Contrast sensitivity testing

 The macula is the central area of the retina and back of the eye and it’s the maximum point of vision.
-An integral macula allows you to enjoy clean central vision, distinguish details, read and recognise, for example, people's faces.
+The integrity of the macula allows you to enjoy clean central vision, distinguish details, read and recognise, for example, people's faces.

 Macular oedema is a common pathology and involves an anomalous accumulation of liquid or “waterlogging” in the macular area due to a change in the permeability of the blood vessels irrigating it.